“I find the variety here interesting”

 Above all, the variety is what I find most interesting about my job.
 I’m always working somewhere else – in the offices of the administrative building, under a machine, on a 15 metre-tall crane in the hall or sometimes for three days at a desk, when something needs programming or circuit diagrams have to be drawn.
 Then there are the internal and external training courses, at least twice a year.
 The seminars are pretty expensive, but the company pays for them, of course.

 Despite its size, Handtmann is still very personal.
 The management isn’t as remote as it is at very large companies and everyone here knows their boss.
-Arthur and Thomas Handtmann make rounds of the halls and often ask about what we’re working on.
+Thomas Handtmann makes rounds of the halls and often asks about what we’re working on.
 Including, for example, when we were doing some remodelling between Christmas and New Year’s Eve.
 A lot has changed in the thirteen years I’ve been here.
 Handtmann is always on the up, a lot is being built and invested.
 So I’m really proud to be able to work here.”